openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 In order to be aligned with the descoping [plan](https://docs.google.com/presentation/d/1j1J575SxS8LtL_YvKqrexUhso7j4SgrLfyNrDUroJcc/edit#slide=id.ga089527607_0_0) that the OLM team is currently working towards, we recommend avoiding [`OperatorGroups`](https://docs.openshift.com/container-platform/4.2/operators/understanding_olm/olm-understanding-operatorgroups.html).
 There is a good chance that they will become deprecated in the future (possibly as soon as OpenShift 4.11).
 For this reason, the newly developed operator should be installed globally in a cluster and should provide its own CRDs and Roles as part of the installation bundle.
-A cluster administrator would then create RoleBindings to bind the roles to namespaces to which the operator needs access.
+A cluster administrator would then create `RoleBinding`s to bind the roles to namespaces to which the operator needs access.
-More details about the descoping plans and strategies are currently described can be found in this [hackmd](https://hackmd.io/wVfLKpxtSN-P0n07Kx4J8Q?view#Descoping-Plan) document and are also illustrated in a short [slide-deck](https://docs.google.com/presentation/d/1j1J575SxS8LtL_YvKqrexUhso7j4SgrLfyNrDUroJcc/edit#slide=id.ga089527607_0_0).
+More details about the descoping plans and strategies can be found in this [hackmd](https://hackmd.io/wVfLKpxtSN-P0n07Kx4J8Q?view#Descoping-Plan) document and are also illustrated in a short [slide-deck](https://docs.google.com/presentation/d/1j1J575SxS8LtL_YvKqrexUhso7j4SgrLfyNrDUroJcc/edit#slide=id.ga089527607_0_0).

 ### Operator Implementation

-While deployable through OLM we recommend using either [OperatorSDK](https://github.com/operator-framework/operator-sdk) or [KubeBuilder](https://github.com/kubernetes-sigs/kubebuilder) to develop the operator to increase development efficiency by taking advantage of the higher abstraction constructs, the rich documentation, and a vibrant community.
+While deployable through OLM we recommend using either [OperatorSDK](https://github.com/operator-framework/operator-sdk) or [KubeBuilder](https://github.com/kubernetes-sigs/kubebuilder) to develop the operator to increase development efficiency by taking advantage of the higher abstraction constructs, the rich documentation and a vibrant community.
 Alternatively, we could also consider using a higher-level operator, such as [locutus](https://github.com/brancz/locutus), for rapid development with a path for GitOps deployments.
 In any case, this is an implementation detail that should be left to the team implementing this to decide on.

 ### Metrics retention